unccv/course_project/README.md

 10 minute presentation + demo of your technology to your peers.
 Briefly tell the story of the problem you set out to solve, what you learned about the problem in each of the previous stages, and demo the solution that you have developed.
 In addition to the presentation, final deliverables include a public Github repo containing a well-documented, visually pleasing, and clear implementation of your solution, final presentation, and deliverables from previous stages.

+## Guidelines and Grading for Groups with Industry and Community Partners
+Some groups will work with industry and community partners on projects.
+Clearly and consistently communicating with your partners is key to a successful project.
+After your initial kick-off meeting with your partners, you are expected to send short update emails to your partners every 2-3 weeks for the duration of your project.
+These will help keep your work aligned with your partners, and help break up the project into "sprints".
+Update emails should include:

+1. What you have accomplished since the last update.
+Specific details about learnings/ideas/approaches/things that are or are not working.
+Share images/vidoes or other intermediate results if you have them.
+2. What you are planning to accomplish before the next update.
+3. Any questions you have for your partners, and in the event that you need to meet/call with your partner in the next 2 weeks, a few proposed meeting times.

+Please copy your TAs + instructur on industry partner update emails.
+Partners are expected to meet with groups three times per semetester, including final presentation, but may meet more frequently if time permits.

 ## Fall 2018 Projects